-Different studies suggest different numbers, but it is safe to assume that there are Gay, Lesbian, Bisexual, Transgender, and Questioning teens (GLBTQ) in your classroom or library.
-The history of GLBTQ literature for teens is not unlike the history of young adult literature in general.
-According to www.glbtq.com only five novels were published in the eight years between 1969 and 1976, with gay and lesbian themes: John Donovan's I'll Get There.
+Books for Gay, Lesbian, Bisexual, Transgender, and Questioning teens (GLBTQ) have basically paralleled the history of the YA genre in general.
+In the late 1960s and early 1970s there were few novels published with gay and lesbian themes: John Donovan's I'll Get There.
 It Better Be Worth the Trip (1969), Isabelle Holland's The Man without a Face (1970), Sandra Scoppettone's Trying Hard to Hear You (1974), Rosa Guy's Ruby (1976), and Mary W. Sullivan's What's This About, Pete?
 (1976).
-But since then, the number has increased significantly.
-As the field struggles to catch up with mainstream titles, GLBTQ literature continues to be dominated by male characters in white middle class settings.
-But that has began to change - just as mainstream young adult literature has emerged with more diversity than it once had.
+But www.glbtq.com indicates that the number is steadily increasing from then to now.
+Although GLBTQ literature still seems to be dominated by male characters in white middle class settings, change is coming as young adult literature has begun to feature more diversity.